weaviate/weaviate-io/developers/weaviate/current/configuration/backups.md

 ## Filesystem

----
+> ### ⚠️ Caution ⚠️

-### ⚠️ Caution ⚠️
+>

-`backup-filesystem` is only compatible with single-node backups.
+> `backup-filesystem` is only compatible with single-node backups.
 Use `backup-gcs` or `backup-s3` if support for multi-node backups is needed.

-The filesystem provider is not intended for production use, as its availability is directly tied to the node on which it operates.
+>

----
+> The filesystem provider is not intended for production use, as its availability is directly tied to the node on which it operates.

-Instead of backing up to a remote backend, you can also backup to the local filesystem.
+Instead of backing up to a remote backend, you can also back up to the local filesystem.
 This may be helpful during development, for example to be able to quickly exchange setups, or to save a state from accidental future changes.

-To allow backups to the local filesystem, simply enable the `backup-filesystem` module like so:
+To allow backups to the local filesystem, enable the `backup-filesystem` module like so:

 ```
 ENABLE_MODULES=backup-filesystem
 ```

-Modules are comma-separated, for example to combine the module with the `text2vec-transformers` module, set:
+Modules are comma-separated.
+For example, to combine the module with the `text2vec-transformers` module, set:

 ```
 ENABLE_MODULES=backup-filesystem,text2vec-transformers